JyotiradityaGandhi/JyotiradityaGandhi/README.md

 p.s.
-I'm currently in the process of updating my github profile, so forgive the emptiness ;)
+I'm currently in the process of updating my GitHub profile, so forgive the emptiness ;)

 ### Hi there 👋